nickwilcox/autovec_demo/post.md

         ud2
 ```

+We don't have to be know what every CPU instructions does or what value is contained in every register to be able to get an idea of how the compiler has turned our Rust code into machine code.

 Looking through the disassembly we can see six sections, marked by the labels `example::mix_mono_to_stereo_1`, `.LBB0_2`, and `.LBB0_5`, to `.LBB0_8`.

 The first section has a label with the name of our function, and is called the function prelude.
 It contains code to deal with our function arguments and setting up the stack.
 It also contains a check that if the length of the `src` slice is zero we can exit the function straight away.